sungsoo/sungsoo.github.io/_posts/2017-02-15-how-to-prepare-data-for-machine-learning.md

 ## Step 1: Select Data

 This step is concerned with selecting the subset of all available data that you will be working with.
-There is always a strong desire for including all data that is available, that the maxim “more is better” will hold.
+There is always a strong desire for including all data that is available, that the maxim “*more is better*” will hold.
 This may or may not be true.
 You need to consider what data you actually need to address the question or problem you are working on.
 Make some assumptions about the data you require and be careful to record those assumptions so that you can test them later if needed.
 Below are some questions to help you think through this process: